September 2024

 UPCOMING HIGH IMPACT EVENTS:

-• Tue 12 Mar Consumer Price Index (Feb)
+• Thr 10 Oct Consumer Price Index (Sep)

 MARKET COMMENTARY

-Daily technical indicators of SDX prices indicated strong buy overall based on the moving averages.
-The technical oscillators indicated both sell and buy conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
-Using historical volatility, the price from the prior month’s close could range between 105.76 to 100.84 within the next 31 days.
-Investors or traders could consider the weekly support (102.31 to 101.82) or resistance (106.93 to 105.16) areas for planning their entries or exits, depending on their trading strategies.
+Daily technical indicators of SDX prices indicated a strong sell overall based on the moving averages.
+The technical oscillators indicated mainly neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
+Historical volatility indicated that the price from the prior month’s close could range between 102.39 to 98.51 within the next 31 days.
+Investors or traders could consider the weekly support (99.26 to 97.84) or resistance (103.11 to 102.11) areas for planning their entries or exits, depending on their trading strategies.
+The SDX remained in a downtrend on the daily and weekly timeframes.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)